 People often ask what the difference is between an Australian and an English Labradoodle.
+Or Doodle.

 The history of the Australian Labradoodle traces back to the 1980s in Australia, when Wally Conran decided to create a breed of dog that, among other things, was allergy friendly, asthma friendly and would serve as a great service or guide dog.